 Occupying an area of about 1.4 square miles (3.5 square km), Discovery Bay is found on the central south coast of Providenciales.
-Bordering this area are the regions of Downtown, Cooper Jack, and Five Cays.
+Bordering this area are the regions of Downtown, Cooper Jack Bay, and Five Cays.

-Discovery Bay is mixed-use, with the interior consisting mainly of light industrial and commercial, and private homes and rental villas in the south-eastern half.
+Discovery Bay is mixed-use, with the interior consisting mainly of light industrial and commercial structures, and private homes and rental villas in the south-eastern half.

 Cheshire Hall Creek

-Christened after the nearby Loyalist-era plantation of Cheshire Hall, a complex network of shallow ponds and mangrove waterways borders the west side of Discovery Bay.
+Christened after the nearby Loyalist-era plantation of Cheshire Hall, Cheshire Hall Creek is a complex network of shallow ponds and mangrove waterways that borders the west side of Discovery Bay.

 Due to the limited actual dry real estate in these wetlands, the creek area is largely undeveloped.
-The site could be a decent kayaking and paddle boarding location, however, the surrounding development greatly detracts from the experience.
+The site could be a decent kayaking and paddleboarding location, however, the surrounding development greatly detracts from the experience.
 Mangrove Bay Restaurant overlooks the creek.

 The Two Islands of Providenciales